aws-samples/amazon-neptune-generative-ai-samples/blogs/Knowledge_Graph_Enhanced_RAG_(GraphRAG)_using_Amazon_Neptune_and_LlamaIndex/README.md

 # Knowledge Graph And Generative AI applications (GraphRAG) using Amazon Neptune and LlamaIndex

-In this blog series, we explore various methods that can be used with LlamaIndex to create applications built on top of LlamaIndex to satisfy these workflows.
-In each post, we will cover an aspect of how to use LlamaIndex with Amazon Neptune.
+In this blog series, we explore various methods that can be used to create applications built on top of LlamaIndex to satisfy different workflows.
+In each post, we cover an aspect of how to use LlamaIndex with Amazon Neptune.

 ## Posts